 When hosting a destination wedding, some couples opt to ask their guests not to give gifts.
 This can be easily worded on your invitations and wedding website: “The gift of your presences is gift enough.”
 However, it is completely acceptable to set up a gift registry and to receive gifts.
 If you decide to have a gift registry, be sure to include polite instructions for the gift to be mailed to your home instead of being brought to the destination (which most people wouldn’t do anyway).
 Another great option is to set up a registry where guests can gift money toward paying for your honeymoon travel, hotel, and related activities and excursions.

 Should we book guest room blocks at more than one hotel location?

 Honestly, a destination wedding celebration is more fun when everyone is staying at the same place.
 (And it makes the planning easier for you!)
 When your guests come onto property for your wedding and related activities, but they aren’t staying at that property, they typically will have to purchase a day pass which winds up being an additional expense for them.
 If you’re concerned about keeping costs down for your guests, choose a resort that has a good variety of room accommodations that will vary in price.
-An all-inclusive like Sandals Resorts is a great choice because guests won’t have to pay additionally for their food and beverages.
+An all-inclusive resort brand like Sandals is a great choice because guests won’t have to pay additionally for their food and beverages.
 Booking everyone into a block at the same location will also increase the hotel/wedding perks you’ll receive for the group booking!